 - Candidate interviews are conducted at the discretion of the admissions committee

-- All required academic coursework must be completed at a regionally accredited college or university.
+- All required academic coursework and labs must be completed at a regionally accredited college or university.
 All prerequisite courses must be completed with earned grades of “C” or higher.

-- Statistics (must be completed prior to enrolling in the Biostatistics course sequence)
+- Statistics (must be completed prior to enrolling in CLNR 517-Biostatistical Literacy)

 - Science Courses (12 hours, including 2 courses with labs must be completed prior to matriculation at an accredited college or university).

 - Computer can be no more than 3 – 5 years old

-- Stable internet connection with an absolute minimum speed of 6 mega bites per second (6mbps)
+- Stable internet connection with an absolute minimum speed of 6 megabytes per second (6mbps)